skoona/SknServices/README.md

 both the XML AccessProfile, and the matching DB ContentProfile.

-The algorithm and point being made was: Create a two-factor authorization per user, that precisely identifies the business entities a user is assigned, and precisely identifies the types of content that user is authorized to interact with.
+The algorithm and point being made was: Create a two-factor authorization per user, that precisely identifies the business entities a user is assigned, and precisely identifies the types of content that user is authorized to interact with; for that specific business entity.

 After having proven my point, I've decided to share the body of this work and complete it by implementing my ToDo list, and a formal
 Domain Driven Design(DDD) focused on the business of an Audio Engineering (Mixer).
 Where collecting and delivering audio project files to